 Inspirations Studio and Spun Studio have developed unique curricula from a trauma informed perspective; our model is responsive to women’s episodic engagement due to trauma or disability.
 Participants are taught pottery and textile skills by trained professionals, enabling them to create and sell pottery and textile items and earn supplemental income.
 They learn fundamental business and entrepreneurial skills, too, that contribute to their ability to create micro businesses.
 The Social Enterprise team works with community partners and community members to create business opportunities for participants including a variety of corporate and not-for-profit orders.

-Our social enterprises contribute to participants’ sense of self, too.
-Creating and selling their work through Inspirations and Spun studios, supportive communities of entrepreneurial women who respect and honour one another, builds self-esteem, self-confidence and a sense of independence and self-worth.
+Our social enterprise contributes to participants’ sense of self, too.
+Creating and selling their work through Spun studios, supportive communities of entrepreneurial women who respect and honour one another, builds self-esteem, self-confidence and a sense of independence and self-worth.
 Members of both studios sell at community festivals and events.
 They are also offered opportunities to earn income as peer facilitators of arts-based social recreation workshops.

 For more information or to place an order visit Spun Studios.